Do you need to transfer legal ownership?

 This panel should be completed if there is more than one transferee.
 Joint ownership is a difficult area of the law.

-It can lead to disputes when a joint owner dies or the relationship between joint owners breaks down.
-Recording the joint owners’ intentions in panel 10 of the transfer or in a separate Form JO(click to find out more and discussed below) may help to avoid such disputes later on but this is only a starting point as the joint owners’ intentions may change over time.
+Recording the joint owners’ intentions in panel 10 of the transfer or in a separate Form JO may help to avoid disputes later on but this is only a starting point as the joint owners’ intentions may change over time.

 If there is more than one transferee, as joint owners they will automatically hold the property on trust for themselves and/or anybody else who has a beneficial interest in the property.
 Joint owners can hold their beneficial interest in the property as joint tenants or as tenants in common.

 Beneficial joint tenants do not own specific shares in the property.
 If one of them dies, their interest passes automatically to the surviving beneficial joint tenant(s) even if they have made a will leaving it to someone else.
 Beneficial tenants in common own specific shares in the property, which may be equal or unequal and they can leave their share to someone else in their will.
-Unless it is clear, at the time of acquisition, that the joint transferees intend to hold the beneficial interest on trust for themselves alone as joint tenants, the land registry is duty-bound to enter a restriction in Form A in the register.
+Unless it is clear that the joint transferees intend to hold the beneficial interest on the property in a trust for themselves alone as joint tenants, the registry is duty-bound to enter a restriction in Form A in the register.

 Sometimes there are covenants or agreements between the transferor(s) and transferee(s).
-This is where you should enter the details.
-You may wish to seek legal advice as such covenants or agreements are binding on the person(s) who gives them even after completion of the transfer.
+This is where you should enter the transaction details and obtain supporting documents.
+You may wish to seek legal advice because covenants or agreements are binding on the person(s) who gives them even after the transfer transaction is completed.

 12: Execution

-One party to the transfer cannot witness the signature of another party to the transfer.
-The spouse, civil partner or co-habitee of a transferor or transferee can act as a witness (if they are not a party to the deed), but this is best avoided.
+One party to the transfer cannot witness the signature of another party to the transfer deed.
+The spouse, civil partner or cohabitee of a transferor or transferee can act as a witness (if they are not a party to the transfer deed), but this is best avoided.

-There are different requirements if the transfer is being signed by an attorney or company, or at the direction of the transferor.
-This is the main reason why there isn't a fixed form of words in the box: the signature might be in the form of a company seal, for example.
+There are different requirements if the transfer is signed by an attorney or company, or at the direction of the owner or transferor.
+This is the main reason why there isn't a fixed form of words in the box: the owner's signature might be in the form of a company seal, for example.

 Read the government guidance on different forms of wording in these circumstances.